lmco/lm-mit-momentum22/QA.md

 The exported value will be persistent so long as that particular terminal window is open.
 If you open a new terminal window or restart your computer/VM, you will have to export the variable value again.

 >Setting this **only affects the PX4 simulation rate and does not impact the visualizer**.
 The rates for fire extinguishing and water uptake/deposit will remain the same, and the scoring mechanism will continue at the same rate.
-As such, we do not recommend going above a 5x simulation speed.
+As such, we do not recommend going above a 5x simulation speed and **this is not a valid configuration for final submission**.

 ## How big are the maps?